Writer, editor, founder Southwest Museum. Declared Historic Cultural Monument No. 68.

 2. Charles Lummis.
 Wikipedia, biography.
 (Submitted on March 4, 2018, by Craig Baker of Sylmar, California.)

 Credits.
 This page was last revised on April 7, 2018.
-This page originally submitted on March 4, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 159 times since then.
+It was originally submitted on March 4, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 233 times since then and 25 times this year.
 Last updated on March 28, 2018, by Craig Baker of Sylmar, California.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 4, 2018, by Craig Baker of Sylmar, California.
 7, 8, 9. submitted on March 6, 2018, by Craig Baker of Sylmar, California.
 10. submitted on March 7, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.